Lucyjpjones/LucyJones-resume/README.md

 #### Responsive Design

-- Site created as mobile first design inline with bootstrap.
+- Site created as a mobile-first design inline with Bootstrap.

-- Viewport tag included in head of page to tell the browser how to respond to different resolutions, particularly mobile ones.
+- Viewport tag included in the head of HTML files to tell the browser how to respond to different resolutions, particularly mobile ones.

-- Media queries used in css file to target larger devices.
+- Media queries used in the CSS file to target larger devices.

 #### Additional Testing

 * The Website was tested on Google Chrome, Internet Explorer and Safari browsers.

-* The website was viewed on a variety of devices including Laptop, Macbook, ipad and iPhone8.
+* The website was viewed on a variety of devices including Laptop, Macbook, Ipad and IPhone8.

 * Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.
   * Feedback action:
-    * Titles added to software skill icons so user has a quick summary of the meaning of each language/program.
+    * Titles added to software skill icons so the user has a quick summary of the meaning of each language/program.
-    * On footer, facebook link changed to Github as this is more favoured by my target audience.
+    * On the footer, Facebook link changed to Github as this is more favoured by my target audience.

 #### Bugs